Please see below our Wider Curriculum Policy:

 Modern foreign language.

-In addition, R.E and P.S.H.E (Personal, Social, Health and Economic Education) also form an important part of the curriculum.
+In addition, R.E and P.S.H.E (Personal, Social, Health Education) also form an important part of the curriculum.

 Please note.
 Parents have the right to withdraw their child from all or part of R.E. and collective worship.